OntimizeWeb/ontimize-web-templates/templates/grid/README.md

 <br/>

-1. Download 01-grid folder and put the grid folder in `src/app/`
+1. Download 01-grid folder and put the grid folder in `src/app/main/` and i18n into `assets/`

 <br/>

 <pre>
 ─src
     ├───app
-    │   ├───grid
+    |   ├───main
+    |   |   └───grid
     │   ├───...
     │   │
     ├───assets